Graduate conducting students have a wide range of conducting opportunities at the Jacobs School of Music.

 The instrumental conducting department maintains two graduate assistantships.
 Both pay full tuition plus a stipend:

-- Opera Assistant: Each year one student is given an associate instructorship as the Assistant Conductor for the Indiana University Opera Theater.
+- Opera Assistant: Each year several students are given an opportunity to work with the Indiana University Opera Theater.

 Other Conducting Opportunities